How to Achieve High Availability in Windows

 How SIOS DataKeeper Complements WSFC

 WSFC requires shared storage to ensure all cluster nodes are accessing the most up-to-date data in the event of a failover.
-Often, companies use expensive SAN hardware to assure data redundancy.
-SANs represent a single point of failure risk.
-And, if you want to run your application in the cloud with the same Windows Server Failover clustering protection, there is no SAN available.
+Often, companies configure clusters using shared storage – typical SANs.
+However, SANs can be expensive to buy and manage and they represent a single point of failure risk.
+Shared storage clusters can also be extremely complex and costly to configure in some public clouds and are not an option in others.

-SIOS DataKeeper Cluster Edition seamlessly integrates with and extends WSFC and SQL Server Always On Failover clustering by eliminating the need for shared storage.
+SIOS DataKeeper Cluster Edition seamlessly integrates by eliminating the need for shared storage.
 It provides performance-optimized, host-based replication to synchronize local storage in all cluster nodes, creating a SANless cluster.
 While WSFC manages the cluster, SIOS DataKeeper performs synchronous or asynchronous replication of the storage giving the standby nodes immediate access to the most current data in the event of a failover.
 SIOS DataKeeper not only eliminates the cost, complexity, and single-point-of-failure risk of a SAN, but also allows you to use the latest in fast PCIe Flash and SSD in your local storage for performance and protection in a single cost-efficient solution.

 With SIOS DataKeeper, you can also balance network bandwidth and CPU utilization for each application.